Tecniche Perfette: The battles

 The battles are the freestyle competitions that for the Tecniche Perfette competition take place in the following way: "Russian Roulette", 30 seconds of Master of ceremonies presentation and skimming to 16 participants; "'Round 2 KO'", 1 minute for each MC in a 1-on-1 match and the "Round of Death" in which the two finalist MCs compete on four-quarters until one of the two fails or is stopped.

-Since 2003 Tecniche Perfette have seen an increase in the number of visitors and participants, often very young.
+Since 2003, Tecniche Perfette have seen an increase in the number of visitors and participants, often very young.
 Eliminatory competitions are held in every region of Italy where the winners win the right to compete for the title in the national final.
 It is not possible, for organizational and time reasons, to have a semi-final in every region of Italy, these are in fact done where there is more demand and where it is possible to find suitable locations for such events.

 Russian Roulette

 Initially the contestants, no more than 34 per battle, perform a 30-second presentation round called "Russian Roulette" to reach the number of 16 participants.
 This is essential from an organizational point of view because it allows you to have an organized grid of challenges without repechage (which several times have sparked diatribes in the very finals) and also gives the MCs the opportunity to warm up the microphone by introducing themselves.
-Class, exposure, variety of solutions and originality and knowing how to use the microphone are evaluated.
+Class, exposure, variety of solutions, originality and knowing how to use the microphone are evaluated.
 It is not a challenge in the selection phase so if the participating MC goes up to offend someone, religions or political factions it is eliminated.

 It was invented by Rido MC of the C.D.B.
 (Cricca dei Balordi) member of the Sano Business crew to be able to exhibit and evaluate all the MCs who had registered for the 2005 Show Off at Rolling Stone in Milan.
 Then it was adopted for the following editions as a selection procedure, given the high number of members.